Buhong-Liu/Buhong-Liu.github.io/_pages/publications.md

 Publication List
 ======
 * The spoofing resistance of frequent call markets.
 In Proceedings of the 21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS-22) 2022
-* Agent-based Markets: Equilibrium Strategies and Robustness.
-In Proceedings of the 2nd ACM International Conference on AI in Finance (ICAIF-21) 2021
+* Agent-based Markets: Equilibrium Strategies and Robustness In Proceedings of the 2nd ACM International Conference on AI in Finance (ICAIF-21) 2021
 * Call Markets with Adaptive Clearing Intervals.
 In Proceedings of the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS-21) 2020
 * Inducing Cooperation via Team Regret Minimization based Multi-Agent Deep Reinforcement Learning 2019